 How to Look After Box Plants Summary

-Do not over water.
+- Watering – Do not overwater.
 Box plant roots grow close to the surface so water little and often in dry weather.